ltmoerdani/blazz/docs/whatsapp-webjs-integration/migration-plan/00-overview.md

-# WhatsApp Sessions → Accounts Renaming Guide
+# WhatsApp accounts → Accounts Renaming Guide

 ## 🎯 **THIS IS A RENAMING TASK - NOT A REWRITE**